amaurybsouza/amaurybsouza/README.md

 Amaury simplifies technical complexity into practical business value.
 He is a senior security engineer🛡️ and professor specialized in DevSecOps, Cloud Security, IaC and modern application protection.

-🔭 He is recognized as a 3️⃣x [AWS Community Builder](https://builder.aws.com/community/community-builders) & 3️⃣x [HashiCorp Ambassador](https://www.hashicorp.com/id/ambassador/directory), contributing closely with product teams and representing the community on international conferences such as HashiTalks, HashiConf, DevOps Days, SREDay and cloud conferences.
+🔭 He is recognized as 3️⃣x [AWS Community Builder](https://builder.aws.com/community/community-builders) & 3️⃣x [HashiCorp Ambassador](https://www.hashicorp.com/id/ambassador/directory), contributing closely with product teams and representing the community on international conferences such as HashiTalks, HashiConf, AWS Summits, DevOps Days, SREDay and cloud conferences.
 Connect with him on LinkedIn.

 ### 👨‍🏫DevSecOps Labs (used in my FIAP MBA courses)
 > As part of my academic work, I teach DevSecOps, AppSec, Cloud Security, IaC, and AI-driven Security as an MBA Professor at FIAP; one of Brazil’s leading technology universities.